Mathnerd314/stroscot/docs/Commentary/CoreSyntax.rst

   24 Return ===  5  6  7  8  9 returns 23  [[ 0 ]]
   0 Root ===  0  24  [[ 0  1  3 ]] inner

 It's a debug syntax to output the node graph.
-The node names are supposed to be fixed width but as you can see they didn't hold to it with ``IfTrue``.
+The node names are supposed to be all the same width (4 characters) but as you can see they didn't hold to it with ``IfTrue``.

 Normal Order Reduction
 ~~~~~~~~~~~~~~~~~~~~~~